 We headed out to the J.D.
-Ding Darling NWR around 7:15AM and drive the nature drive.
-Our first stop on the drive was to gwt put and watch an Osprey sitting her nest, waiting for her mate to bring breakfast.
+Ding Darling NWR around 7:15AM and drove the nature drive.
+Our first stop on the drive was to park alongside the road and stay put to watch an Osprey sitting her nest – she was waiting for her mate to bring breakfast.
 He showed up after about 30 minutes with a big ol’ fish.
 We met a nice couple from Kansas while waiting for a good shot and talked to them about our van (they are thinking about getting one), birding, and photography.
 We ran into them a couple more times along the way and said hello.
-Most of the birds that are usually here have started their migration north, so the Refuge was a bit empty (Alan was very disappointed).
+Most of the birds that are usually here have started their migration north, so the refuge was a bit empty (Alan was very disappointed).

 After leaving the refuge we drove to Cape Coral and looked for burrowing owls.
-We spotted about half a dozen and photographed them from inside the van, trying not to disturb them too much.
+We spotted about half a dozen and photographed them from inside the van, trying not to disturb them.

 Since we were in the city we decided to buy our lunch.
 We always try to eat at mom-and-pop places, and I found one.
-It was an honest-to-goodness BBQ shack near downtown Cape Coral.
+It was an honest-to-goodness BBQ shack near downtown Cape Coral – McCarter’s BBQ.
 There were no signs on the shack, just a couple of good sized smokers out front.
 For $25 we got enough ribs for lunch and supper for both of us.
 This was a pick up only joint so we packed the HOT tray into the RV and drive around looking for a park with picnic benches.
-Ee found a sweet little park about 2 miles away.
+We found a sweet little park about 2 miles away and feasted on ribs.
 What a tasty, messy feast!

 On the way back to camp we stopped to take in some beach time alongside the 2 mile bridge to the island.
 We brought out the chairs and plunked ourselves down and sat out in the sun, looking across the Gulf of Mexico towards Ft.
 Myers.
 We were also entertained by watching a fellow fishing.
 He was amusing to watch; he caught lots of throw-back fish, but he would NOT touch them!
 Instead he used some sort of stick to hold them down and then use some long-nose pliers to remove the hook.
 His wife though would help sometimes by grabbing the fish and unhooking it.
 There were also some greedy pelicans harassing the guy each time he caught a fish.